eventide-project/entity-projection-fixtures/README.md

 #### Construct the Projection Fixture

-The projection fixture is only ever constructed directly when [testing fixtures](http://test-bench.software/user-guide/fixtures.html#testing-fixtures).
+The projection fixture is only ever constructed directly when [testing](http://test-bench.software/user-guide/fixtures.html#testing-fixtures) the fixture.
 Usually, when the fixture is used to fulfill its purpose of testing a projection, TestBench's `fixture` method is used.

 ``` ruby
 self.build(projection, entity, event, &action)